alter-alter/DelugeFirmware/README.md

 ### Master Compressor
 In the Song view, select Affect Entire and SIDECHAIN modulation button, and adjust the upper gold knob.
 Push the upper gold knob to switch to the next setting (Threshold (dB), Makeup Gain (dB), Attack (ms), Release (ms), Ratio, MIX).
 The LEDs next to the knob act as a gain reduction meter.<br>

-\*This feature can be turned On/Off in the community settings menu.
+\*This feature can be turned On/Off in the runtime feature setting.

 https://youtu.be/goFTLWd9nHk